Nyapanyapa Yunupingu: Mayilimiriw ("meaningless") paintings

 Yunupingu's mayilimiriw paintings derive their name from the Yolngu Matha word that translates as “meaningless."
 These works are made from white ochre pigment dug from local grounds and rely on a densely layered technique to fill the entirety of the bark surfaces they’re painted upon.
 As such, these works are characterized by their loosely interwoven networks of crosshatching and diverse directionality, supplying them with a dynamic, highly textural effect.
 Although her works maintain a recognizably Yolngu materiality, this non-narrative approach breaks from traditional Yolngu frameworks.
 Traditionally, most Yolngu art was based on a system of restricted knowledge and a means of communicating the ancestral and spiritual worlds.
 Yunupingu, however, departs from this expectation of meaning entirely.

 In 2009, after a dream in which the buffalo that had mauled Yunupingu in 1975 appeared to her, she vowed to never again paint a depiction of the traumatic event.
 She began instead for a period to create paintings that were devoid of figurative images.
 Rather, they focused on layering coloured cross-hatching, creating an artistic style that centred around the nature of creation in the moment.
 Nyapanyapa's abstraction in her mayilimiriw paintings may not seem to mean anything, but she was a highly ceremonial person and this work can still be tied to ideas of country and ancestral tradition.

 White paintings

 Yunupingu's "white paintings" take this concept of mayilimiriw further.
 Produced from 2009–2010, this series of paintings are solely focused on rhythmic mark-making, excluding colour from the narrative and instead creating works that were uninhibited in their spontaneous nature.
 Rather than being a premeditated image, Yunupingu's resulting work was fully dependent on the moment, the texture and stroke varying depending on material factors such as the brush and paint she was using.
 Examples from this series of works include Mapu, 2012, and Untitled, 2013, which showcase her minimalistic style through their use of simplified figuration upon a background of thinly hand-drawn lines in white-pipe clay.

+Light Painting

+When the art centre ran out of bark one wet season, Buku-Larrnggay coordinator Will Stubbs gave her some acetate paints and a paint pen, which had been used in an animation project.
+He noticed a "filigree complexity, of abstract existence" that he had not seen in her work before, and contacted a digital expert from Melbourne, Joseph Brady, to created random permutations and sequences in a looped silent digital file.
+The result, Light Painting, was installed in the 2012 Sydney Biennale.